Argentina's missing submarine: What we know

 From a crew comfort point of view the sub would very likely travel submerged around 50 meters (165 feet) below the surface, Layton says, only coming near the surface to "snort" -- replenish its oxygen, recharge the batteries by using the diesel engines, and send radio signals -- around once every 24 hours.

-However, it could depend on whether it was a straightforward transit or if the sub was engaging in other operations en route, Euan Graham, director, international security, of the Lowy Institute for International Policy in Sydney told CNN.
+However, that could depend on whether it was a straightforward transit or if the sub was engaging in other operations en route, Euan Graham, director, international security, of the Lowy Institute for International Policy in Sydney told CNN.

 How hard is it to find a sunken sub?

-Finding a vessel that is designed not to be found is more difficult "by an order of magnitude" than a regular shipwreck, Graham says.
+Finding a vessel that is designed not to be found is more difficult "by an order of magnitude" than a surface vessel, Graham said.

-"In general terms they're designed to be stealthy platforms," he says.
+"In general terms they're designed to be stealthy platforms," he said.
 "They are difficult to detect underwater... by an order of magnitude."

-Finding large objects on the seabed is problematic, Layton says.
+Finding large objects on the sea bed is problematic, Layton said.

-They are usually found by listening passively, hope to hear the engines, or by active sonar.
+They are usually found by listening passively to hear the engines, or by active sonar.

-"If you're sitting at bottom of ocean, you're probably not making a lot of noise," he says.
+"If you're sitting at bottom of ocean, you're probably not making a lot of noise," Layton said.
 "You can't recharge oxygen, can't run too much equipment."

-Sonar is only really effective when you're looking for a sub "between the sea floor and the surface, but this one is on the ocean floor.
+Sonar is only really effective when you're looking for a sub "between the sea floor and the surface," he added.

-"What you need is something that maps the sea floor," similar to the devices used in the MH370 search, he says.
+"What you need is something that maps the sea floor," similar to the devices used in the MH370 search, he said.

 What sort of shape is the sub in?

-The San Juan is an old diesel submarine, built in the mid-1980s, but was refitted with new engines and batteries around five years ago, Graham says.
+The San Juan is an old diesel submarine, built in Germany in the mid-1980s, but was refitted with new engines and batteries around five years ago, Graham said.

+"A total loss of power is highly unusual as redundancy is (factored in) to naval designs."

-Because of the expansion and contraction of the hull as it ascends and descends deep below the ocean's surface, they are designed to have a shelf life of usually around 30 years.
-That shelf life has expired, Layton says.
+Because of the expansion and contraction of the hull as it ascends and descends deep below the ocean's surface, the sub is designed to have a shelf life of around 30 years.
+That shelf life has expired, Layton said.

-Assuming the hull is still intact, it can withstand ocean depths up to around 500-600 meters.
-If it's resting on Argentina's continental shelf it is likely in waters shallower than this, but if it sank in the depths of the Atlantic Ocean it likely sank below its "crush depth" -- the depth at which the hull buckles under pressure.
+Assuming the hull is still intact, it can withstand ocean depths up to around 500-600 meters -- German-made subs set the crush depth at double their test depth, which is set at 300 meters, Layton says.

+If it's resting on Argentina's continental shelf, it is likely in waters shallower than this, but if it's further into the Atlantic Ocean it likely sank below its "crush depth" -- the depth at which the hull buckles under pressure.

 Is anything hampering search efforts?